vant7e/NIH_MEG/README.md

     attributes:

+  ***Label_Name**:

-  ***Label_Name**:  represents the class label or category of an object in an image.
+  represents the class label or category of an object in an image.
 It is often associated with a unique identifier (e.g., "/m/05_4_") that corresponds to a specific object category.*

     Each LabelName indicates what kind of object is present in the image.
 For example, "/m/05_4_" might correspond to "Car," and "/m/04hgtk" might correspond to "House."

+  ***Confidence***:

-  ***Confidence***: indicates the level of confidence or certainty associated with the assigned label or category.
+  indicates the level of confidence or certainty associated with the assigned label or category.
 It's typically a value between 0 and 1, where 0 indicates low confidence, and 1 indicates high confidence.*

     A high confidence value suggests that the label is considered reliable, while a low confidence value might indicate uncertainty.

+  ***Source**:

-  ***Source**: attribute indicates how the annotation was created:
+  attribute indicates how the annotation was created:

         "machine" indicates machine-generated labels.

+  ***Bounding Box**:

-  ***Bounding Box**: Attributes (XMin, XMax, YMin, YMax): define the coordinates of bounding boxes around objects in the images.
-   Specify the location and size of objects within the image.
+  Attributes (XMin, XMax, YMin, YMax): define the coordinates of bounding boxes around objects in the images & Specify the location and size of objects within the image.

     XMin and YMin =  the minimum x and y coordinates of the bounding box, while XMax and YMax represent the maximum x and y coordinates.

-  ***Additional Bounding Box Attributes (IsOccluded, IsTruncated, IsGroupOf, IsDepiction, IsInside)***: attributes provide additional information about the bounding boxes:
+  ***Additional Bounding Box Attributes (IsOccluded, IsTruncated, IsGroupOf, IsDepiction, IsInside)***:

+  attributes provide additional information about the bounding boxes:

       IsOccluded: Indicates if the object is occluded by another object.
       IsTruncated: Indicates if the object extends beyond the image boundary.